ernestharuna/newsapp/README.md

  And finally :)
 - npm react-redux

+ **If you get a 429 error or page doesn't load.**
+- Replace API KEYS with yours in src/views/Home.jsx; line 25.

 ## NB: This isn't build with CRA command, so 'npm start' will not work.
 Make sure to use NPM RUN DEV.